m9sweeper/m9sweeper/docs/content/en/docs/Concepts/Gatekeeper/getting-started.md

 linkTitle: "Getting Started"
 weight: 2
 description: >
-  M9sweeper makes managing gatekeeper constraints and constraint templates easy!
+  M9sweeper makes managing Gatekeeper constraints and constraint templates easy!
 ---

 Gatekeeper is a great tool for creating rules for your Kubernetes cluster.
 You configure